simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The Urga dogs are the scavengers of the city.
 Mongols seldom bury their dead.
 Usually the corpses are carried to a valley north of Urga,

-142 TRAILS TO INMOST ASIA
+**142 TRAILS TO INMOST ASIA**

 where they are thrown on the ground to be devoured by dogs.
 The animals perform their duty with surprising rapidity and after a few minutes nothing is left but scattered bones.
 The unpleasant part of the procedure is that the dogs often carry human bones, sometimes whole skulls, into the city.
 1 once found a fresh human skull with skin and hair lying by the roadside not far from the house occupied by the expedition.
 A dog had brought it during the night and then abandoned it.

 The Chinese cemetery in Mai-ma-ch’eng, with wooden coffins placed on the ground unburied, presents a horrible spectacle.
 The dogs arc unable to destroy the bodies because of the coffins and the smell that permeates the place is indescribable.
 Some of the coffins have fallen to pieces and one can see exposed heads and feet which the dogs hasten to devour.
 Of course, only the poor deposit their dead in this cemetery; the wealthy families convey the bodies to their native province in China and one often sees camels loaded with huge Chinese coffins on their way to Khalgan.

 Urga is the chief transit and distributing point for the whole country.
 Since 1922 the cooperative movement in Mongolia has begun to spread.
 The Mongolian Central Cooperative Society or "Moncencoop" at present has about 26 branches, 102 minor branches, and 4 agencies in Moscow, Tientsin, Khalgan, and Khailar.
 The cooperative movement is financially assisted by the Mongolian Government.
 During the year 1923-24 the Central Cooperative imported various goods amounting to 531,000 Mexican dollars and exported to the sum of 523,000 Mexican dollars.
-The last available State Report for the year 1927 shows an export of two million tukjirikj (one tukhri \ --- one Mexican dollar, according to the ratio’ of 1926) and an import of 3,300,000 tukhn\s.
+The last available State Report for the year 1927 shows an export of two million *tukhriks* (one *tukhrik* --- one Mexican dollar, according to the ratio of 1926) and an import of 3,300,000 *tukhriks*.
 Until now the imports have greatly exceeded exports.
-In order to make the country more self-supporting, the Government of Mongolia has established a tannery at Altin-Bulak with a capital of 420,000 tukhriks.
+In order to make the country more self-supporting, the Government of Mongolia has established a tannery at Altin-Bulak with a capital of 420,000 *tukhriks*.
 The tannery supplies the army and the population with leather products (saddlery, boots, etc.), sheepskins, and winter felt boots.
 It is rumored that the Government will establish a second tannery to increase the output.
 Besides the tannery the Government was conducting negotiations to establish brick works, iron works, etc. To finance all these undertakings, it was proposed to establish a Mongol State Bank.
 According to the Report of 1927, the Government was also anxious to develop the natural resources of the country and special laws are to be promul-

-143 MONGOLIA
+**143 MONGOLIA**

 gated, regulating the granting of concessions to Mongol citizens and foreigners.